-ANSWER: The most important thing to remember is you ultimately cannot change your wife or anyone else for that matter.
-You can only change yourself.
-In fact, trying to change others can result in the loss of a friend, a divorce, or even worse.
-It is God's job, not mine, yours, or anyone else's, to convert your wife, as the Lord stated in John 6:44.
+ANSWER: The most important thing to remember is we cannot unilaterally change another person or somehow force them to convert and become a true Christian.
+The Bible only commands us to change ourselves.
+In fact, trying to change or convert others can result in the loss of a friend, a divorce, or even worse.

 Do not flaunt your piety to your mate or to others.
 Do your bible studies in private and do not push your favorite scriptures onto her.
 Ask God, if it is His will, to convert your spouse in this life.
 If your wife has a question, answer it as simply as possible.
 This will leave the way open for more queries.

-Set a simple but Godly example in everything you do.
+Set a simple but Godly example in everything you do before your wife.
 If you have little children, read them a story from an illustrated children's bible at bedtime and teach them to pray.
 Be patient in traffic, show kindness toward everyone, and be honest in all your dealings.
 In this last regard, a friend told me this experience from her bus-driver father's life.

 A well-known minister was coming to town, and pictures of him were everywhere: on billboards, in newspapers, in store windows.

 The minister boarded the bus to the town where he was to preach.
 As he counted his change, he discovered the driver had given him too much.
 "Oh, well," he mused.
 "It's only a quarter.
 The driver won't miss it."
 However, his sense of honesty told him it was not his, so he should return it.
 The mental argument went on and on but, when he arrived at his stop, the minister told the driver he had given him too much change, and returned the money.

 "I know," said the driver.
 "With all the pictures everywhere, it was easy to recognize you.
 I gave you the extra quarter to see if you really practice what you preach."
 When he got off the bus, the minister slumped down on a bench and cried, "Oh God.
 I almost sold you for a quarter."